storpool/addon-vnfilter/README.md

 ## Uninstall

-The uminstall procedure is in two steps as follow:
+The uninstall procedure is in two steps as follow:

 * Step 1
   * delete the vnfilter hook with `onehook delete $VNFILTER_HOOK_ID`